MiniXC/typst-projects/thesis/chapters/03_tts.typ

 Here, $p_theta(s_i | bold(s)_(<i), c)$ is the probability assigned by the model to the correct token $s_i$ at timestep $i$.
 By minimizing this loss, the model learns the conditional probability distribution of the discrete speech representation.
 For unconditional generation, $c$ can be omitted, reducing to $p_theta(s_i | bold(s)_(<i))$, allowing free-form speech synthesis without input constraints @tan_survey_2021.

 #comic.comic((150mm, 80mm), "Comic overview of TTS objectives: MSE (averaging errors), DDPM (denoising process), NLL (token prediction)", orange) <fig_tts_objectives>

+// this should be more weaved in with the rest, combining technical and overview

 === Developments in modern TTS